tabithablagdon/foto-fly-app/README.md

 # FotoFly

-> FotoFly is an online photo gallery
+> FotoFly is an online photo gallery.
+User can upload photos and click/drag the photo to reposition it in the gallery.

+## Tech Stack

+1. Node/Express
+1. PostgreSql (Coming soon)
+1. JavaScript (Purposely built with plain, vanilla JavaScript on the front-end)

+## Features To Add

+1. Upload photo functionality
+1. Authentication
+1. Database

 ## Table of Contents